Save Thousands! Mortgage Insurance vs Life Insurance:

 Erica Johnson (Host): “I think most people assume that once you’ve filled out this health questionairre, if they [the insurance comany] acccept your application and start taking your premiums, they have qualified.”

 Jim Bullock (Insurance Expert): “Yes, I know they do and they’re wrong, all they’ve qualified to do is pay premiums.
 After they die there is a test to see if they actually have insurance.”
-(Jim Bullock) In Denial, CBC Marketplace
+In Denial, CBC Marketplace, 2008

-A Mortgage life insurance policy is MORE EXPENSIVE than a personal life insurance policy
+#5.
+Mortgage life insurance is MORE EXPENSIVE than personal life insurance!

 How much more expensive is mortgage insurance vs life insurance?